CarboNet: A Finite-Time Combustion-Tolerant Compartmental Network for Tropospheric Carbon Control: Related Work

-The linear quadratic regulator (LQR) is a prominent approach for optimal control.
-It optimizes a positive quadratic cost function and it stabilizes linear time-invariant systems to the origin \cite{nersesov2004optimal,ilka2022novel}.
+The linear-quadratic regulator (LQR) is a prominent approach for optimal control.
+It optimizes a positive quadratic cost function and it stabilizes linear time-invariant as well as time-varying systems to the origin \cite{nersesov2004optimal,ilka2022novel}.
 Bemporad \emph{et al.} \cite{bemporad2002explicit} addressed the case of constrained system inputs and outputs, Shi \emph{et al.} \cite{shi2012finite} developed finite-time horizon LQR with limited controller-system communication, while Maghfiroh \emph{et al.} \cite{maghfiroh2022improved} improved the LQR performance using particle swarm optimization and the Kalman filter.

 Network-control based on LQR was proposed by Jaleel and Shamma \cite{jaleel2017design}, in which each agent computes their control actions in real-time, by Duan \emph{et al.} \cite{duan2022distributed} where multi-input linear systems only need to communicate with their neighbors instead of with the whole network, and by Gao \emph{et al.} \cite{gao2021subspace} by leveraging the theory of graphons.